DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

 Unfortunately, at the end of finishing our project we had to change from an "IntelliJ" project to a "maven" project in order to import a needed dependency.
 This would cause a lot of merge conflicts if pushed to the same repo.
 We had to create a new repo for the "maven" project, which does mean that the submissions for only that "maven" project repo aren't an accurate representative of the work we've done.

+The first GitHub repo (of the "IntelliJ" project) link: https://github.com/TheMineMan100/sde-program-assignment

+The second GitHub repo (of the "maven" project) link: https://github.com/DonDuck1/RPG-Chess-sde-program-assignment-mavel

 All in all though, this cooperation went quite well, and we managed to divide the workload fairly evenly.

 # Design Patterns